aetperf/aetperf.github.io/_posts/2022-11-23-A-Cython-implementation-of-a-min-priority-queue.md

 - Path algorithms
 ---

-In this post, we describe a basic Cython implementation of a *min priority queue*.
+In this post, we describe a basic Cython implementation of a *priority queue*.

 A priority queue is an important data structure in computer science with many applications.
 In the present post, our motivation is to write a priority queue for classic shortest path algorithms, such as Dijkstra's Single Source Shortest Path (SSSP).
 We target rather sparse graphs, such as transportation networks.